data-for-good-bg/semantic-schools/csv_importer/dag/README.md

 ## Working with @task.virtualenv

-This decrator allows passing set of requirements via decorator argument.
+This decorator allows passing set of requirements via decorator argument.

 In general the decorator works really well, especially when cached venvs are used (via `venv_cache_path` argument).